-Catch It Learn how to catch negative thoughts and look at them differently, using CBT techniques.
+Catch It Learn how to catch negative thoughts and look at them differently..
 With a parent to help this could be used from about age 8yrs

-Stay Alive is an app where you can keep a safety plan, read about strategies for staying safe, explore tips on how to stay grounded when you are feeling overwhelmed, try the guided breathing exercises and store photos and memories that are important to you.
-It links directly to national crisis numbers and you can also store your numbers of people to contact when you’re in a crisis.
+Stay Alive is an app where you can keep a safety plan and explore ideas on how to stay grounded when you are feeling overwhelmed, try the guided breathing exercises and store photos and memories that are important to you.
+It links directly to national crisis numbers and you can also store your own emergency numbers.

-Calm Harm An app designed mainly for people to help reduce the urge to self-harm but is generally useful for helping you cope with extreme emotions as it suggests soothing, distracting, breathing or other activities that you can choose from.
+Calm Harm An app designed to help reduce the urge to self-harm and is generally useful for helping you cope with extreme emotions as it suggests soothing, distracting, breathing or other activities that you can choose from.
 Appealing graphics and lots and lots of ideas.